 Klamath River photo by Keith Henty

-Friends of Lithia Park needs your petition signature to help demonstrate community support for designating 12 Douglas fir trees in Lithia Park as Ashland Heritage Trees, under Land Use Planning ordinance 18.4.5.060.
+Friends of Lithia Park needs your petition signature to demonstrate support for designating Lithia Park's Fir Grove (12 historic Douglas firs) as Ashland Heritage Trees, under Land Use Planning ordinance 18.4.5.060.
 The final decision will be made by the City Council.
 TO SIGN ON, fill in the form below and click SUBMIT.